bhauman/bhauman.github.com/drafts/housing-bubble.md

 entire structure will be highly impacted by the design decisions that reach beyond the shell of the structure.

-As for the mental overhead caused by the dome geometry, just think of a soccer ball.
-Studying a soccer ball and understanding the relationship between the octagons and pentagons does not seem like it should pose too great of a challenge for most people.
-I'll try to demonstrate later how this structure drastically simplifies the normally inherent complexity of dome construction.
+There is mental overhead caused by the dome geometry.
+However, studying a soccer ball and understanding the relationship between the white octagons and black pentagons is the only understanding is required of a lay person.
+I'll try to demonstrate later how the construction of this dome drastically simplifies the inherent complexity of a geodesic dome.

 The living space of the dome feels open, clean, spacious and novel.
-There is a sense that you are not compromising comfort but rather living in a space that is nicer than many conventional living quarters.
+There is a sense that you are not compromising comfort but rather living in a space that is actually nicer than many conventional living quarters.
 I can't really emphasize this enough: the dome is an absolute pleasure to live in.